chbrown/filesequence/README.md

 ## File sequences

-A `FileSequence` allows you writing to multiple files using standard Python file descriptor read / write functionality.
+A `FileSequence` allows you to write to multiple files using standard Python file descriptor read / write functionality.

 You specify the file size limit and naming scheme when opening the sequence, but the library handles creating new files as needed.